gantry/docs-old/Docs/wordpress/tutorials/wpml.md

 In this case, `rt_gantry_wp_lang` is used because the example is the default **Gantry** theme.
 This should be changed to match the directory name of your theme's folder followed by `_lang`.
 For example, if your theme's folder is called `rt_myriad_wp` then the string would be changed to `rt_myriad_wp_lang`.

-### Adding Fields to WPML
+### Making Gantry Widgets Inputs Translatable with WPML

-The next thing you will want to do is access any **XML** files for extensions and/or widgets that are overwritten or in addition to the Gantry core and add any fields that you would like to make translatable.
-This is typically used for **Title** fields, as well as any other language-specific fields that would need to be translated with WPML.
+The next thing you will want to do is access any **XML** files for widgets that are overwritten or in addition to the Gantry core and add any fields that you would like to make translatable.
+This is typically used for **Title** fields, as well as any other language-specific fields that would need to be translated with WPML, especially in third-party custom widgets.

+>> NOTE: If the widget is filterable by widget_title (and all of the ones in RocketTheme themes are) it doesn't need to be defined in the wpml_inputs field as WPML handles widget_titles automatically.

 You can do this very easily, simply open the widget's XML and find the fields you wish to add.
 Here is an example: